Rxinui/fun-challenge/README.md

 In less than 2 hours, create `v1`:

 1. Design an optimal linear data structure to implement Yodler API
-2. Proceed with the joint implementation of tests and features using Test-Driven Development (TDD)
+2. Proceed with the joint implementation of tests and features
 3. Confirm the test coverage of the Yodler API `v1`

 By 24.02.2025, create `v2` which uses a non-linear data structure: